-Here’s a few of the trends and tips I picked up from the great speakers that day.
+Here are a few of the trends and tips I picked up from the great speakers that day.
 It was exciting to be amongst a packed house of people.
 All with a binding interest to make workplace experience the best it can be to help organisations and people flourish.

 - Make the employee experience simple: complexity is the enemy